declare-lab/PROVE/README.md

     pip install -r requirements.txt
     ```

-3. Create a `.tokens` file and add your Hugging Face token:
+3. Create a `.env` file and add your Hugging Face token:
     ```bash
     HF_TOKEN=<hf_token>
     ```

 ## Running Prove

-### Example Command (1 GPU: A40 46GB)
+### Example Command
-To run Prove using a single A40 46GB GPU, use the following command:
+To run Prove using a single GPU, use the following command:

 ```bash
 python eval.py \